Licensing options for this format begin with FME Desktop Professional Edition.

 For more information, please visit the DynamoDB home at

 The performance of this format is dependent on the amount of memory allocated to the Java Virtual Machine (JVM).
-The following environment variables allow you to specify memory available to Java Plugins:
+The following environment variable allows you to specify memory available to Java Plugins:

 Note: To pass additional parameters used by FME to the Java Virtual Machine, use the JAVA_TOOL_OPTIONS environment variable.